ARION

 “Just making sure that’s all you get to do,” Rod replied.
 He looked back at the sheriff.
 “He’s clean.
 Not even a pencil behind his ear.”

 Ethan stepped aside and motioned to the raccoon.
-“We’ll be right outside, but there’s a panel of glassteel between the two of you, so don’t get any funny ideas.
+“We’ll be right outside, but there will be a panel of glassteel between the two of you, so don’t get any funny ideas.
 The door will be closed, but Arion will be listening in, so guard what you say to her.”

 The biologist looked like he was going to defend himself against the bear’s words, but thought better of it and nodded.
 He moved quickly into the room and suddenly felt a chill despite his fur covering when Ethan pulled the door closed behind him.